GHTaarn/History.jl/README.md

 In `History` mode, a line consisting of only an '!' character will print out exactly enough recent REPL history to fill your screen.
-Any '!' characters immediately followed by a positive integer will substitute the text from the corresponding input line into the rest of the current line before executing it.
+Any '!' characters immediately followed by a positive integer will substitute the text from the corresponding historic input line into the rest of the current line immediately before the line is executed.
 A negative integer after an '!' character will be substituted with the text of the input line the given number of lines ago.

 Tab completion: If the current input line contains an '!' character followed